 There are two types of episiotomy incisions:

 An episiotomy is an incision made in the perineum — the tissue between the vaginal opening and the anus — during childbirth.
-A midline or median incision (shown at left) is done vertically.
+A midline (median) incision (shown at left) is done vertically.
 A mediolateral incision (shown at right) is done at an angle.
-A midline incision is the easiest to repair, but has a higher risk of extending into the anal area.
-A mediolateral incision offers the best protection from an extended tear affecting the anal area, but is often more painful and might be more difficult to repair.
+A midline incision is easier to repair, but it has a higher risk of extending into the anal area.
+A mediolateral incision offers the best protection from an extended tear affecting the anal area, but it is often more painful and is more difficult to repair.

 Healing from an episiotomy

 Any stitches used to repair the episiotomy are usually absorbed on their own.
 You might take prescription medications or use an over-the-counter pain reliever or stool softener.
 However, pain-relieving creams or ointments haven't been found to be effective for episiotomy wounds.

 While you're healing, expect the discomfort to progressively improve.
 Contact your health care provider if the pain intensifies, you develop a fever or the wound produces a pus-like discharge.
 These could be signs and symptoms of an infection.